googleworkspace/solutions/youtube-tracker/README.md

 # Track YouTube video views and comments

-_Tracks views, likes, and comments for provided YouTube URLs in a Google Sheet with optional email notifications._
+_Stay up-to-date on YouTube video performance statistics and receive daily email notifications for new comments on videos you care about._

 Last updated: August, 2019

-Track performance of public YouTube videos, including views, likes, and comments, in a Google Sheet.
+YouTube makes it possible for anyone to create and share video content, and engage with the world.
+While the built-in analytics and notification options provided by YouTube are designed for a user's own channel, you may care deeply about content that extends beyond those bounds.

-Refresh data automatically via the YouTube Data API.
-Send automatic email notifications that summarize new YouTube video comment activity.
+This solution uses the YouTube Data API to track performance of a user-curated list of public YouTube videos, including views, likes, and comments, in a Google Sheet.
+Additionally, email notifications can be enabled that send daily summaries of videos that have new comment activity so that you can engage with questions and comments shared for the video.

 ![screenshot](https://cdn.jsdelivr.net/gh/gsuitedevs/solutions@master/youtube-tracker/screenshot.png)